ismaelyws/themely/README.md

 - Security minded - we set secure default usernames, passwords and database table prefixes.
 - Clear & intuitive cPanel icon & title (so users don't have to search or ask support techs where to install WordPress).
 - Offer your clients hundreds of free, beautiful & secure WordPress themes from talented developers around the world.
-- We only approve themes to our directory that successfully pass our strict quality & security review process.
+- We only approve themes to our directory that successfully pass our strict quality & security review process (we adhere to the official WordPress.org theme security guidelines).
 - Only the latest, stable version of WordPress installed (the plugin downloads the latest version directly from the WordPress.org repository and doesn't modify any of the core files).

 ***Revenue**: A fixed amount (TBD) per active cPanel account.*